smapiot/piral/docs/tutorials/24-extension-patterns.md

 api.registerExtension('machine-actions', ({ params }) => {
   const { id } = params;

-  // check if the given data has an id field as we assume / require if (typeof id !== 'string') {
+  // check if the given data has an id field as we assume/require if (typeof id !== 'string') {
     return null;
   }